TaygaHoshi/tt-project/Classes/Soldier.md

 	#TODO

 **Favored Weapon**
-	Choose a weapon.
-You have a +1 bonus to precision rolls for weapon attacks with that weapon.
+	Choose a weapon type.
+You have a +1 bonus to precision rolls for weapon attacks with that weapon type.

 **Style Specialization 1**
 	Choose one style to start specializing in.
 You gain all of the listed benefits of that style.